agnoster/literapi/README.md

 In this example, the `[STATUS_ID]` will get set in the first server response, by simply matching whatever it sees there.
 This could be an integer, a string, or even an array or an object.
 From that moment on, the variable is *bound* - it cannot change for any reason.
 Thus, in the second test, if the `id` field of the response did not match what we got on creation, an error would be found.

-Variables may also be captured and inserted into headers:
+Variables may also be used in the path, and can be captured and inserted into headers:

     We sign in: